Jeff Smith

 ✅ Pros:

-– Great value for performance
+– Great for technical presentations.

 ❌ Cons:

-– Slightly heavier than some competitors
+– Slightly heavier than the BVK.

 ✅ Pros:

-– Great warranty
+– Great value for money.

 ❌ Cons: